Salute: Civil Air Patrol

 In the United States, civilian military auxiliaries such as the Civil Air Patrol are required to salute all commissioned and warrant officers of higher rank and return the salute of those with lower ranks of the U.S. Uniformed Services (Army, Marine Corps, Navy, Air Force, Space Force, Coast Guard, PHS Commissioned Corps, NOAA Commissioned Officer Corps) senior in rank to them, as well as all friendly foreign officers, though military members are not required to reciprocate.
 CAP officers are required to salute one another though this is not uniformly observed throughout the CAP.
 Cadets are required to salute all CAP Senior Members and all commissioned and warrant officers of military/uniformed services.

 U.S. Coast Guard Auxiliary

 The U.S. Coast Guard Auxiliary requires its members to salute all commissioned and warrant officers of higher rank and return the salute of those with lower ranks; since auxiliarists hold "office" rather than "grade" (indicated by modified military insignia), all auxiliarists are required to perform this courtesy.
 Saluting between auxiliarists is not usually the custom, but is not out of protocol to do so.

 Civilian salutes

 In most countries, civilians have their own form of salutes.

+Adaab

+In South Asia, the adaab is commonly used as an inclusive, multi-faith greeting involving raising the right hand in front of the eyes with the palm inwards, whilst the upper torso is bent forward.
+The gesture is commonly associated with Ganga-Jamuni tehzeeb culture and often acts as a symbol of Hindu-Muslim unity.